puppetlabs/puppet-docs/source/geppetto/4.1/index.md

 To remove a dependency, select the module from the list of dependencies and click the **Remove** button.

 You also have the option of editing your module's metadata within the raw json format.
-If you click on the *JSON* tab, you will have access to the json information and may edit it directly as you wish.
+If you click on the *JSON* tab, you will have access to the json information and can edit it directly as you wish.

 ###Publishing Modules to the Forge